fdxx/l4d2_config_vote/README.md

 - `ExternalVote`：Call vote command provided by other plugin after menu selection.
 Valid item for this type：**MenuTeamFlags**, **Command**.
 - `CheatCommand`：Execute server cheat command after vote is passed.

+### Description
+Info displayed after initiating a vote.

+### Command
+Command executed after the vote is passed.

 ### SelectType (Optional)
 If this property is set on one node, then all of it's first level sub nodes will show a selected icon.
 - `Single`：If one config's vote is passed, this node's icon will be set to selected, and all the other same level nodes' icon will be set to unselected.